Quatters/select-and-run-without-debug/README.md

 - Search for "select-and-run-without-debug".
 - Map a keyboard shortcut at your own.

+## Features

+- Support for workspaces with one or more projects

 ## Release Notes

+### 1.0.0
+- Add support for multiproject workspaces.

 ### 0.1.0
 - Initial release.